Enterprise Application Services (EAS) Change Management Policy

-The AIS Change Management Policy defines the standardized procedures to be used when changes are made to the University’s administrative software.
+The EAS Change Management Policy defines the standardized procedures to be used when changes are made to the University’s administrative software.
 When this Policy is followed, the risk of incidents is reduced and the integrity of the University’s business operations and reporting is preserved.
 Without Policy formality, the risk of incidents would be higher and accountability for software changes would be insufficiently documented.

 Role of Policy Participants

 - Successful change requires the engagement and participation of all the people involved.
 This Policy assigns responsibilities to Departments and EAS according to the principle role each serves.

 - Departments act as owners of the University’s business data that is entrusted to their individual missions.
 Departments are responsible for their data’s content and usage; therefore, Departments initiate software proposals and decide whether the software should be installed.

 - EAS is an IT service bureau that provides support to Departments in the form of software development, software installation, and consultation.

 - The word “change” applies to new software and modified software.

 - This Policy is applied to all administrative software that is maintained by EAS; this includes vendor-supplied software as well as EAS-developed software.